 - Community Literacy and Intercultural Communication (team taught)

 Assisting in Other Courses

 Ph.D. students also assist in other courses.
 They are sometimes hired as teaching assistants in courses offered by other departments in the Dietrich College of Humanities and Social Sciences.
-In addition, and the have recruited our Ph.D. students to assist in their courses.
+In addition, and the Tepper School of Business have recruited our Ph.D. students to assist in their courses.
 Duties often include reading and grading written assignments, but may also require other kinds of expertise, for example with non-native speakers of English.

 Not all Ph.D. students teach of course; a few work on funded research projects.
 Some of these projects, which offer technical editing and web design work, are based in other colleges and departments.
 Others are the result of collaborations between the Rhetoric department and other campus departments or community groups.
 Other funded research projects are based in the English department, and provide Ph.D. students with an opportunity to work closely with Rhetoric faculty.
 Research topics have included cross-cultural communication, software design for peer review and co-authoring, computer-mediated communication, and risk communication.